bmilosh/chess_programming/README.md

 ## To-Do

-- Detect three-fold repetitions.
+- [ ] Detect three-fold repetitions.
-- Add ability to create users.
+- [ ] Add ability to create users.
-- Add ability for human-to-human games.
+- [ ] Add ability for human-to-human games.
+- [ ] Add ability to promote to other pieces (can only promote to queen for now).